data50p/omega2-is/README.md

 1. Install omega assets content in runtim/omega_assets
 1. Execute: ./buildAll
 1. Execute: ./run
+1. Execute: ./run -help for help text on arguments

 The provided gradlew wrapper should suffice when building the app.
 For developing I strongly recomend IntelliJ Idea.